tintin10q/Minecraft-font-and-translation-generator/README.md

 The $ is replaced with the file name.

 "file": is the name of the image file,
 "name": is how the character will be named in the translation file.
+(Can only have [0-9.a-Z] otherwise it will not translate)

 A new unicode is asigned for each font.
 The first unicode's is \uE001 you can change this in the .py version on line 30.